Suspect in custody in deadly stabbing of NYC activist Ryan Carson, sources say

 "As Mr. Carson lay dying on the sidewalk, the male with the knife kicks him in the chest, threatens to stab the woman companion and spits in her face," Kenny said.

-Investigators said they do not believe the attacker knew Carson or his girlfriend.
+Investigators said they do not believe the suspect knew Carson or his girlfriend.

 Carson remembered as community advocate